Our Shabbat services generally are scheduled twice each month. Please check our calendar for details and specific dates.

 Download the Dor Hadash Shabbat Ma'ariv Outline for Zoom (PDF)

 Shabbat Morning Services on Saturdays at 10:00 AM (Biweekly)

 Our congregant-led service is conducted mostly in Hebrew and includes prayer, reflections and lots of singing.
 Also included is the chanting of the week’s Torah portion and a few minutes of teaching.
 This service is highly participatory and designed to engage all ages, especially Religious School-age children.
 Services are followed by a Kiddush in which all are welcome to enjoy lunch and socializing.

-Download the Dor Hadash Morning Service Outline (pdf)
+Download the Dor Hadash Morning Service Outline for Zoom (PDF)

 Following a brief Shabbat morning service we engage in an informal and spirited conversation of the weekly Torah portion.
 No special level of Torah expertise is required to participate fully as we relate this ancient text to our daily lives.

 Early Childhood - 2nd Grade Family Shabbat at 9:30 AM (Monthly)

 Families and extended families are invited to join us for a fun Shabbat morning service geared towards our youngest members!
 Please feel free to bring a musical instrument.